alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 - Configuring pfSense interfaces
 - Installing the FRR package for OSPF
 - Configuring OSPF on pfSense
+- Adding temporary firewall rules for connectivity
 - Configuring NAT settings
 - Verifying OSPF adjacency
 - Verifying internet access from end devices

-pfSense firewall rules will be configured in a later section after all internal services are configured.
+Specific pfSense firewall rules will be configured in a later section after all internal services are configured.
 This ensures these services can be configured and verified without firewall rules potentially blocking the traffic from these services.

 <br>